 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Optimizing mobility can be a great sign for residents' well-being.
+This datapoint is a measure of the percent of long-term care residents that were able to retain mobility.

 Short-term Care: Rehospitalizations

-In Pruitthealth - Washington, 23.16 Percentage of Residents Rehospitalized
+In Pruitthealth - Washington, 18.66% of Residents Rehospitalized

 Nearby Hospitals